Hablamos Español Insurance Companies We Work With

 Already know you need this?
 Get a quote Compare your coverage →

 These two coverages are confused more than almost any others, and the confusion is expensive because they do not overlap.
 One covers physical harm.
 The other covers financial harm.
-A claim that lands in the gap between them gets paid by no one.
+A claim that lands in the gap between them generally gets paid by no one.

 General liability: physical harm to others